Broker Resources

 • Challenging compliance

-A Privacy Officer has been designated by MCAN to be responsible for compliance with PIPEDA and provincial privacy legislation.
+A Privacy Officer has been designated by MCAN to be responsible for compliance with PIPEDA and the provincial privacy legislation (“Applicable Privacy Laws”).
 Accountability for the organization’s compliance with the principles rests with the designated Privacy Officer, even though other individuals within the organization may be responsible for the day-to-day collection and processing of personal information.
 In addition, other individuals within the organization may be delegated to act on behalf of the Privacy Officer.

 We collect, use and disclose different types of personal information in respect of Individuals.
-We only collect, use, and disclose personal information in accordance with applicable privacy legislation.
+We only collect, use, and disclose personal information in accordance with Applicable Privacy Laws.

 An Individual may choose not to provide us with some or all of their personal information.
-This may, however, severely restrict the products that MCAN can then provide, or may impact employment conditions for employees and directors of MCAN.
+This may, however, severely restrict the products that MCAN can then provide.
 An Individual may withdraw their consent to our use of their personal information at any time upon providing reasonable notice, as long as all of the following conditions are met:

 1) the Individual provides MCAN notice in writing by either of the following methods: